Below is what I call the Mystery-Value Technique, which teaches you how to write catchy titles for your coaching blogs.

 Quiz Time!
 Can you pick out the mystery and value for these three titles?

-Client, coach, friend, blogger, and all-around winner, Mary Franz has learned how to write catchy titles for her blogs.
-I took the first two from her website.
+Client, coach, friend, blogger, and all-around winner of a coach, Mary Franz has learned how to write catchy titles for her blogs.
+Here are two examples from her website.

 Can you pick out the mystery and value for each of these?